 \subsection{Our Contributions}

 Our contributions are twofold.
 First, we provide a positive answer to the open question posed by \citet{BalcerV19}.
-Second, as a byproduct, we develop a faster sampler for the relaxed discrete Laplace noise based on a general framework that may be of independent interest and applicable to other noise generation tasks.
+Second, as a byproduct, we develop a general framework of deterministic-time approximate sampler for arbitrary discrete distributions, and instantiate it specifically for generating discrete Laplace noise.
 We discuss both results separately.